wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 ## Autogenerate tags with Autotags.vim

 During the coding you are going to change the name of the method or class and have to generate the tags by hand.
 Do you really want to leave the terminal and generate the tags on your own?
 Tada, there is [Autotags.vim](http://www.vim.org/scripts/script.php?script_id=1343 "Autotags vim plugin").
 It deletes all tags that are no longer present and calls `ctags -a` to append the new tags to your existing tag file.
-To try it out, just create a new directory with a the following class definition inside the file:
+To try it out, create a new directory with a the following class definition inside the file:

 {% highlight ruby %}